jeanblanchard/docker-alpine-glibc/README.md

 ### Support

-The 3.15 branch of Alpine Linux will receive updates until 2023-11-01.
+The 3.15 branch of Alpine Linux reached End of Support on 2023-11-01.